Personal end-of-year reviews aren’t mandatory but highly recommended.

 Extra Tips on How to Organize Your New Year

-- Yearly Life Binder – Making a yearly binder with tabs for each area of life is a great way to organize your life.
-I keep everything there, from goals, bucket lists, notes, financial documents, etc.
+• Start a Yearly Life Binder—Making a yearly binder with tabs for each area of life is a great way to organize your life.
+I keep everything there, including goals, bucket lists, notes, financial documents, etc.

-- Vision Board – Vision boards are a popular Law of Attraction technique to help you find visual imagery of your goals.
-It helps you activate your senses, provide motivation, and helps keep your manifestations at the forefront of your mind.
+• Create a Vision Board—Vision boards are a popular Law of Attraction technique that helps you find visual imagery of your goals.
+It helps you activate your senses, provide motivation, and keep your manifestations at the forefront of your mind.

-- Print Out Goals – Another great tip to keep your goals and manifestations in your mind is to print out your goals on a sheet of paper.
-You can opt to handwrite them as well.
+• Print Out Your Goals—Another great tip for keeping your goals and manifestations in mind is to print out your goals on a sheet of paper.
+You can also handwrite them.
 I like to have one framed for my desk and one in my yearly binder.

 Related: 4 Unique Goal-Setting Methods to Spice Up Your Life